The RSS Blog

 doc.Load("http://bitsko.slc.ut.us/blog/index.rss");

-Update: In all cases, the problem was unrelated to anything I've mentionned above.
+Update: In all cases, the problem was unrelated to anything I've mentioned above.
 It was all red herrings that seemed relevant until I found the root cause.
 Both files were, in fact, invalid XML.
 They had extra invalid characters in the wrong places.
 In Ken's case, he has invalid characters before the XML declaration.
 In the second case, he had a couple extra invalid non-space characters between the XML declaration and the DOCTYPE declaration.
 Case closed.

 Update: Case unclosed.
 The author of the second feed has informed me that the couple extra invalid characters were accidently added when he tried to delete his DOCTYPE.
 I had advised him such.
 He deleted the extra characters and the DOCTYPE and his feed is fine now.

 Update: Case re-opened.
 A reply from Ken indicated that he thought his feed was correct.
 So, back to reading bytes of an HTTP response.
 I then, caught on to the fact that Ken's server was using chunked transfer coding, which explains the extra bytes I was seeing, the chunk length.
-The question remains "Why doesn't Ken's feed work w/ .NET XmlDocument.Load method?"
+The question remains "Why doesn't Ken's feed work with .NET XmlDocument.Load method?"

-Update: In case anyone is wondering, I've tested other feeds w/ chunked encoding and they don't all fail.
+Update: In case anyone is wondering, I've tested other feeds with chunked encoding and they don't all fail.
 I've encountered only three other feeds that fail in the same manner, but the list grows.

 Reader Comments Subscribe

 Ken, It's clear now your XML is perfectly fine.
 The problem seems to be an obscure bug in .NET.
 I've transferred your file, bytes in tact, to my own server and the exception doesn't happen.
-I've also reproduced the problem w/ several other feeds, but can't find any commonality in them.
+I've also reproduced the problem with several other feeds, but can't find any commonality in them.

 Randy